- We advise you to exercise normal safety precautions in Albania.

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-Medical facilities in Albania are poor.
-There is a lack of specialists, medical equipment and pharmaceuticals, and hygiene standards are poor.
+Medical standards, including access to medical equipment, pharmaceuticals, and specialist doctors are not equivalent to Australia.
+Hygiene can also be an issue.
 In the event of a serious illness or accident, medical evacuation to a destination with the appropriate facilities would be necessary.
 Costs for a medical evacuation are considerable.

 Travel in forested areas in Albania brings the risk of exposure to tick-borne encephalitis.
 Ticks are very common in country areas and are active from spring to autumn.
 Diseases transmitted by sandflies (including sandfly fever and leishmaniasis) are prevalent in coastal regions.